pratik-choubey/Ml_Projects/README.md

-# Ml_Projects
+###Ml_Projects
-Some of Basic ML projects
+Some of Basic ML projects.
+1. Email Spam Detection
+2.